Lemonsity/NoteE-Executable/README.md

 - Reminder
     - Every time the app starts, there will be a popup telling you how many notes displaying the amount of note already due and is not marked done
-    - The notes are due and not not done have a bell in front of it's name
+    - Notes due but not done have a bell in front of it's name

 - Colour Code
     - Note selected and editing is colour coded with __Yellow__